Creating an MLA Bibliography

 For a source with two authors, list the author names in your citation in the order they appear on the source, not alphabetically.

 Type the last name of the first author listed on the source followed by a comma, then the first author’s first name followed by a comma.
-Then type the word “and” then list the second author’s last name followed by a comma, then the second author’s first name.
+Then type the word “and” then list the second author’s first name and last name in the standard order.
+Follow the second name with a period.

 Structure:

-1st Author’s Last Name, First Name, and 2nd Author’s Last Name, First Name.
+1st Author’s Last Name, First Name, and 2nd Author’s First Name Last Name.

 Examples: